International Society for Music Education: Activities

-ISME holds conferences every two years in a different part of the world and include workshops, paper presentations, keynote addresses, symposia, and performances.
+The society holds conferences every two years in a different part of the world and include workshops, paper presentations, keynote addresses, symposia, and performances.
 In addition, ISME supports regional conferences in Africa, Asia Pacific, Europe, and the Americas, and has a range of specialist interest groups to nurture particular areas of music education.
 These specialist groups include seven long-established commissions that are focused on: research; community music activity; early childhood music education; education of the professional musician; policy: culture, education and media; music in schools and teacher education; and music in special education, music therapy and music medicine.
 Each commission holds a biennial seminar, usually immediately prior to the main conference.
 In addition, the world conference includes a forum for instrumental and vocal teachers.

-The society is present in over 90 countries and in December 2020 there were nearly 2,500 ISME individual members.
-International partner and affiliate organisations increase ISME's reach to around 100,000 music educators globals.

-ISME's main sponsors are the NAMM Foundation.
+the society's main sponsor is the NAMM Foundation.

 Publications

-The International Journal of Music Education is the official journal of the ISME and is published four times a year by SAGE Publications.
-ISME also produce a series of academic books through Routledge Publishing each year.
+The International Journal of Music Education is the official journal of the society and is published four times a year by SAGE Publications.
+Each year the society also produces a series of academic books through Routledge.

 Co-ordination and advisory work

 The ISME International Office co-ordinates all communication related to the work of the society.
-ISME acts in an advisory capacity to UNESCO and is a member of and closely affiliated to the International Music Council.
+The society acts in an advisory capacity to UNESCO and is a member of and closely affiliated to the International Music Council.